sayande717/notes/topics/Operating-Systems.md

         - After the I/O operation is complete and the process is in the `Suspend Wait` state, it tries to get back to the `Wait` state.
 If the `Wait` queue is full for a significant amount of time, it is moved to the `Ready` queue.
 This is called `Backing Store`.
 - **Terminated**: After the execution of the process is complete, all resources are de-allocated, and the process moves to the `Terminated` state.

-## System Calls
+## User Mode & Kernel Mode
 - By default, we use software/apps in **user-mode**.
 - In user-mode, we don't have the rights to directly interact with the hardware.
 The kernel manages that part, as part of the operating system.
 - When we want to communicate with or send information to hardware, we need to interact with the kernel, using `system calls`.
+We do that in **Kernel Mode**.
-- So, a system call is used to invoke the kernel to perform operations on hardware, files, etc.
+- A system call is used to invoke the kernel to perform operations on hardware, files, etc.
+- **Mode bit**: 1 in user mode, 0 in kernel mode.

 ### Types of System Calls
 - **File-related**: During execution, if the process needs access to a particular file, it requests the kernel to provide it access, using file-related system calls.
 Example: `open()`, `read()`, `write()`, `close()`, create file.